Awesome Biblical Proof that:

 Isaiah 33:22 “For HaShem is our Judge, HaShem is our Lawgiver (Mechoqeck), HaShem is our King; He will save us.”

-Obviously, the Lawgiver does not break the Law by sitting in Judgment, but His unauthorised subjects do.
+Obviously, the Lawgiver does not break the Law by sitting in Judgment, but His unauthorized subjects do.

 This text will no doubt raise many eyebrows.- coming from the Mouth of HaShem Himself: